persisshah/To_Do_App-Android/README.md

-# To_Do_App-Kotlin
+# To_Do_App
-A ToDo application for Android built with Google Firebase Firestone Cloud database storage.
+To-Do list application which uses Cloud FireStore to store the data.
+Data can be added, Realtime updated, Deleted.
+The database can be viewed in the Firebase console.
-I have used some third party libraries for only UI design.
+Worked with some third-party libraries for UI design.
+Built the list using Recycler View.
+Used Card View Class for Frame Layout.

 Third party libraries are
   * MaterialEditText-2.1.4
   * Spots progress dialog.

-Thanks for the team for library develover.
+Appreciate the team for library development.

-In this app : Add data.
-Retrive data or Realtime Database update.
-Update the data.
-Delete the data.

 ## To Do
-make it more graphical friendly by adding more colors
+Make it more vivid by adding more colors.